newjersey/navigator.business.nj.gov/README.md

 ### UI Display Content

 The `./web/display-content` folder holds files that define the user text for:
-- `industry.ts` - how industry names looks
+- `IndustryLookup.ts` - how industry names are displayed
+- `LegalStructureLookup.ts` - how legal structure names are displayed

 ### Roadmaps